AntennaeSDK/client-api/README.md

 # Common-API

-Classes that are shared between android and the java server.
+Classes shared between android and the java server.
+These are common classes that are used in android app and backend server.